 Guest post by Anais John

 You probably use tons of expressions, idioms, and slang phrases every day that don’t make literal sense.
 If you ever thought long and hard about why you say something a certain way, you could probably make a guess.
-However, some English expressions are so crazy and unusual that it is impossible to guess where on earth it originated from — unless you know the history.
+However, some English expressions are so unusual that it is impossible to guess where on earth it originated from — unless you know the history.

 In case you didn’t know, historical events, legends, important figures, religion, and even advertisements form the basis of many expressions used today.
 Here are the origins of some of the most interesting idioms!